Strong corporate governance enhances shareholder value

 Other than our CEO, all of our directors are independent.
 Each of our board committees is chaired by an independent director.
 Our board includes directors who are or have:

-- prior leadership posts in the military or U.S. Department of Defense
+- Prior top leadership posts in the military or U.S. Department of Defense

 The General Dynamics Corporate Governance Guidelines provide a framework for effective governance of the board and the company.
 The board’s commitment is demonstrated by key corporate governance practices, including:

-- shareholders' ability to nominate director candidates and have those nominees included in the company's proxy statement
+- Shareholders’ ability to nominate director candidates and have those nominees included in the company’s proxy statement, a process known as “proxy access”

 Board Oversight of Risk

-- The board oversees risk management, focusing on the most significant risks facing the company, including strategic, operational, financial, legal, environmental, cyber and reputational risks.
+- The board oversees risk management, focusing on the most significant risks facing the company, including strategic, operational, financial, legal, environmental, cyber and reputational.

 - Each board committee is integral to risk management and reports specific risk management matters as necessary to the full board.

-- In 2021, the board established a Sustainability Committee, which oversees sustainability practices and management, including those relating to environmental, health and safety, human rights, and social matters.
+- The board’s Sustainability Committee oversees sustainability practices and management, including those relating to environmental, health and safety, human rights, and

 - Senior management is responsible for day-to-day risk management and conducts a thorough assessment through internal management processes and controls.